 In the old film days, these tripod shots were made even more steady by tripping the shutter with a flexible cable release that screwed into the shutter release button.
 Took human shake out of the situation.

-Since most digital cameras (at least the kind we can afford) have no such option, we go to Plan B. When everything is perfectly set up, use the timer to trigger the camera with no shake.
+Since some digital cameras (at least the kind we can easily afford) have no such option, we go to Plan B. When everything is perfectly set up, use the timer to trigger the camera with no shake.
 (Yes that feature is in the camera manual.
 Read it now; I'll wait.)
 Ah, you're back, and it turns out that your camera was obtained with corn flake boxtops and has no timer.
 Go to Plan C, where we still use the tripod and take the shot by carefully part-pressing the shutter, holding, stop breathing and freeze, then gently squeeze and follow through.
-(In this last case you probably have no cats left in your neighbourhood, but more shapers than anyone in the group.)
+(In this last case you probably have no cats left in your neighbourhood, but more tools than anyone in the group.)

 Actually we always take several shots and from several angles just to make sure we get some good ones, and have the luxury to choose the best.
 There is no cost in taking many photos and selecting few.